deepesh2596/project-quickshow/README.md

 -- A confirmation email is sent to the user's registered email via Nodemailer.

 🙌 Acknowledgements
-Huge thanks to the dev community and open-source contributors for making tools like Clerk, Inngest, and TMDB available.
+- Huge thanks to the dev community and open-source contributors for making tools like Clerk, Inngest, and TMDB available.

 📬 Contact
-Developer: Deepesh Chauhan
+- Developer: Deepesh Chauhan
-Email: deepesh2596@gmail.com
+- Email: deepesh2596@gmail.com
-LinkedIn: linkedin.com/in/deepesh-chauhan
+- LinkedIn: linkedin.com/in/deepesh-chauhan

 🏁 Final Notes
-QuickShow is a modern, production-ready, full-stack project built to demonstrate real-world features like:
+-QuickShow is a modern, production-ready, full-stack project built to demonstrate real-world features like:

 Authentication
-Role-based access
+- Role-based access
-Event-driven emails
+- Event-driven emails
-API integrations
+- API integrations
-Secure payments
+- Secure payments

-It’s deployed live and ready to use — give it a try!
+**It’s deployed live and ready to use — give it a try!**